Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Background

-In the discussion so far, we have assumed we are at the parameter sweet spot in the topologically non-trivial phase.
-It turns out that the topological origin of this effect makes the qualitative conclusion of Majorana zero modes being localised on the ends of the chain robust for any set of parameters in the topological phase ($|\onsite| < 2\hopping$) \cite{kitaev_unpaired_2001}.
-Deviations from the sweet spot are captured by an effective coupling between the zero modes given by

-In the topological phase, the zero mode coupling goes as $\varepsilon \sim e^{-L / \ell_{0}}$ for $\ell_{0}$ the Majorana localisation length.
-Thus, the effective decoupling of the Majorana zero modes may be achieved by either allowing the chain length $L$ to be much larger than the Majorana localisation length or, by fine-tuning parameters to $\onsite = 0$ and $\hopping = \pairing$ for short chains.
+The topological phase is characterized by the appearance of sub-gap bound states, exponentially localized at the ends of the chain, known as Majorana zero modes.
+The size of these modes is characterized by the Majorana localization length $\ell_{0}$ \cite{alase_erasure_2024}.

+A parameter range within the topological phase which greatly simplifies analysis is $\onsite = 0$, $\hopping = \pairing$ which we refer to as the `sweet spot'.
+At the sweet spot, $\ell_{0} = 0$ so that Majorana zero modes are perfectly local to the ends of the chain.
+Away from this sweet spot, the finite length of the chain implies there is some residual overlap between the Majorana modes on either end which is exponentially suppressed in $L / \ell_{0}$.
+If this overlap is too large, the topological properties of the Majorana modes, including the fractional Josephson effect, are destroyed.

+To ensure the Majorana modes remain separated, we must work in a regime where either $L \gg \ell_{0}$ or, at the sweet spot where $\ell_{0}$ vanishes.
+The numerical simulations in this work are performed for $L = 2$ and thus, we must work at the sweet spot to ensure separation of the Majorana modes.

-The most obvious experimental challenge in realising the Kitaev chain in an experiment is the necessity for `spinless fermions'.
-While the spin-statistics theorem excludes the possibility of fundamental zero-spin fermions, condensed matter systems allow for quasiparticle excitations that have this property.
-Some devices that attempt to produce topological superconductivity are proximised superconducting nanowires \cite{oreg_helical_2010}, Yu-Shiba-Rusinov states in chains of magnetic atoms \cite{nadj-perge_proposal_2013} and quantum dots with Rashba spin-orbit coupling \cite{dvir_realization_2023} (see \cite{flensberg_engineered_2021} for a review of experiments that attempt to create a topological superconducting phase).
+Some devices that attempt to produce topological superconductivity are proximized superconducting nanowires \cite{oreg_helical_2010}, Yu-Shiba-Rusinov states in chains of magnetic atoms \cite{nadj-perge_proposal_2013} and quantum dots with Rashba spin-orbit coupling \cite{dvir_realization_2023} (see \cite{flensberg_engineered_2021} for a review).